 A combined false colour image of gravity and radar measurements of the Wilkes Land region (Image from Ohio State University).

 An impact of this sort suggests an asteroid of 30 miles (48 km) wide could have created it.
 Life would definitely not have been happy at this time.
 As von Frese said:

 "All the environmental changes that would have resulted from the impact would have created a highly caustic environment that was really hard to endure."

 Whatever the cause for the global warming at the end of the Permian period, that fact that the planet can reach phenomenal temperatures has important implications for humankind today.
-As the planet heads towards yet another similar high temperature environment, we must all be mindful of the consequences to all life on Earth.
-True, some R-wing people might think this is great for reducing the numbers of ageing people who will die from heat stress while the rich and powerful R-wing types spend up big on electricity to power their air conditioners.
-But the rest of life is unlikely to benefit from this.
-So should the ecosystem collapse as a result, human civilisation will certainly come to an end.
-There will need to be significant changes to society today and what we do if we are ever to survive the inevitable global warming of today.
-Let us hope we are smart enough and our technology great enough to get us out of this latest situation.
+As the planet heads towards yet another similar high temperature environment, we must all be mindful of the consequences to life on Earth.
+True, some R-wing people might think this is great for reducing the numbers of ageing people who will die from heat-related stress, leaving behind the young to support the economy, while the rich and powerful R-wing types spend up big on electricity to power their air conditioners with the profit earned from the young people.
+But the rest of life beyond our human-centric society is unlikely to benefit from this.
+In which case, should the ecosystem collapse as a result, human civilisation will certainly come to an end too.
+Don't like the idea?
+In that case, there will need to be significant changes to society today and what we do in our economy if we are ever to survive the inevitable global warming of today.
+Let us hope we are smart enough and our technology great enough if time is not on our side to get us out of this latest situation.